OutSystems/docs-odc/src/eap/cloud-architecture.md

 ## Logging, monitoring, and analytics

 Logs and metrics are collected from each of the application containers running in each Runtime stage cluster.
-Logs can be filtered on the Project Neo Portal between a user-defined time range and with a text search that uses Elasticsearch capabilities.
+Logs can be filtered on the Project Neo Portal between a user-defined time range and with a text search.

 Automatic monitoring by EKS replaces unhealthy application containers running in each Runtime stage cluster with a replica.